 Beautifully said, Ellen.
 Her words struck a chord in me, as they surely did with many.
 The closet is an oppressive place that can kill you.

-Maybe not right away, but “lying by omission” will turn itself into stress, depression, anxiety, and dozens of other problems that will absolutely make you sick.
-I fully understand the emotional and psychological need to denounce it, to say the public, life-saving words: “I’m gay.”
+Maybe not right away, but “lying by omission” will turn itself into stress, depression, anxiety, and dozens of other problems that will make you sick.
+I understand the emotional and psychological need to denounce it, to say the public, life-saving words: “I’m gay.”

 Ellen joins the ranks of many young actors and celebrities that have recently come out.
-Not long ago, it was a rule of thumb that celebrities waited until after the most successful part of their careers had come and gone before coming out.
+Not long ago, it was a rule of thumb that celebrities waited until after the most successful part of their careers had happened before coming out.
 Examples of this are Jodie Foster, Richard Chamberlain, Alan Cumming, Sean Hayes, Michael Stipe of R.E.M., Ricky Martin, Jim Nabors, Victor Garber, Nathan Lane and Maurice Sendak.

 But that rule is going the way of DOMA.
 Celebrities are now coming out younger and younger.
 Jim Parsons, 39, from the Big Bang Theory came out two years ago.
 Zachary Quinto, Chris Colfer, and Johathan Groff are all out young celebs.
 Sean Maher, 36, came out in Entertainment Weekly in 2011.